KeylorVil/todolist-typescript/README.md

 # todolist-typescript
- To Do List build with typescript, css modules, and expressjs
+ To Do List build with typescript, sass, css modules, and expressjs